alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 Option 1 sets up the most complicated, but most complete solution to their problems.
 It sets up **"The Mystery of the Memory-Shaper**

 #### The Mystery of the Memory-Shaper
 The trick in this situation is going to be to get the party moving in the right direction.
+However we have seeded some things for the players to latch on to:
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4OTU0OTY0Nyw3MTU0NzYwMzQsLTE2Nz
+eyJoaXN0b3J5IjpbLTY2NDMzOTU1NSw3MTU0NzYwMzQsLTE2Nz
 M3ODc5NDYsLTEyMDY2MDQ2NzMsLTE4MDQyNjQzNTUsLTE5ODM3
 MDE2NzcsLTkxNDA0NDM3OSwxMDY3MzMzODg3LDk2NjMwMDQ2Ny
 wtMTUxMTY3ODMwNSwxNzQwMzgzNTU4LDYxODk4ODU0MCwtMTY3